 My epic food tour of Japan

 Japanese food can be some of the most intricate food in the world but can also be some of the most simple.
-I was lucky to go on an epic food tour of Japan to learn all about Japanese food, from its top chefs and restaurants, travelling from Tokyo to Osaka and the fishing village of Toba, trying everything from sushi and tempura to tofu and the classic street food of octopus balls.
+I was lucky to go on an epic food tour of Japan to learn all about Japanese food, from its top chefs and restaurants, travelling from Tokyo to Osaka and Kyoto and the fishing village of Toba, trying everything put before me, which included sushi and tempura, tofu and the classic street food of octopus balls.

 I was spending the week travelling round Japan with seven British chefs, winners of a ‘Seven Samurai’ competition run by the British Hospitality Association (now UKHospitality).